XuMayi/DLCF-DCA/README.md

 # DLCF-DCA (PyABSA-based)

+Codes for paper Combining Dynamic Local Context Focus and Dependency Cluster Attention for Aspect-level sentiment classification. submitted to 《Neurocomputing》.

 We exploit a efficient and easy-to-use aspect-based sentiment analysis framework PyABSA.
 Futhermore, we integrate the optimized DLCF-DCA model into this framework.

 You can easily train our DLCF-DCA models and design your models based on PyABSA.